piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - What are Nodes and types of Nodes
 - What is a Pod/Deployment/Service
 - Azure DevOps CICD Pipeline for a web app running on Kubernetes
-- Sample application: Bank of Anthos - Microservices-based Online banking Application
+- Sample application: My Health Care - Microservices-based Healthcare management app